Are you dealing with a landlord from hell?

 There are plenty of acts that can be considered as harassment, and a tenant must call out his or her landlord for actions that make him or her uncomfortable.
 If it does not get resolved, tenants can consider legal actions.

-If you feel that your landlord has committed illegal acts or harassed you, violating your rights as a tenant, it is possible for you to sue your landlord.
-However, this should be your last resort if all else fails; you should try to talk it out with your landlord first.
-Once you sue, you can expect your relationship with your landlord to worsen; it may be best for you to find a new apartment if you decide to sue, even if you win your case.
+If you feel that your landlord has committed illegal acts or harassed you, violating your rights as a tenant, it is possible for you to sue.
+However, this should be your last resort if all else fails; you should try to talk it out with them first.
+Once you sue, you can expect your relationship to worsen; it may be best for you to find a new apartment if you decide to sue, even if you win your case.